alumnitud/yashitasaxena.github.io/README.md

-# yashitasaxena.github.io
+# Learning Resource Collection
-A simple test website.
+A simple test website with a collection of learning resources.